isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

-If the server has many relationships with different partners, the ``ha-maintenance-start`` command attempts to transition all of the relationships into the ``partner-in-maintenance`` state by sending the ``ha-mainteance-notify`` to all partner servers.
-If this step fails for any server an error is returned.
+If the server has many relationships with different partners, the ``ha-maintenance-start`` command attempts to transition all of the relationships into the ``partner-in-maintenance`` state by sending ``ha-maintenance-notify`` to all partner servers.
+If this step fails for any server, an error is returned.
-In that case, send the ``ha-maintenance-cancel`` command to resume normal operation and fix the issue.
+If that happens, the ``ha-maintenance-cancel`` command can be used to resume normal operations and fix the issue.

 Upgrading From Older HA Versions